rieckpil/progmot/content/post/fighting-mental-health.md

 Running two businesses, doing freelance projects for clients

-Overly ambitious, optimizing and sturcutring my day.
+ambitious (maybe overly ambitious)?, optimizing and restructuring my day.
+Very little alcohol, sport at least three times a week.

-Planning my week ahead using Pomodori technique wiht blocks.
+Planning my week ahead using Pomodori technique with blocks.
 Finishing all the stuff on my list was prio one.

 Weekends?

+Obsessed with perfection.

+"God laid down this law, saying: if you want some good, get it from yourself."
+Epictetus.

+Here is how to _guarantee_ you have a good day: do good things.
+Any other source of joy is outside your control or is nonrenewable.
+But this one is all you, all the time, and unending.
+It is the ultimate form of self-reliance.

 Sure, but let me work on Saturday until lunch.

-As I alawys feeling joy while doing these things, it never felt too much.
+As I always feeling joy while doing these things, it never felt too much.
 But it was.

 ## How It Started

-Loose joy in everyday life
+Loose joy in every day life activities.
+Going out for dinner with friends?
+Didn't feel right.

+No progress.

+Plateau because I was projecting past _success_ linear to the future.
+But it wasn't coming.
+That was depressing.

+Am I doing to little?
+Did I do too much?
+Questions over questions.

+While it first felt like a week off, I wasn't talking much about it to anyone.
+I'm also a rather introvert person.
+Logic & order, analytic mind, the classic IT guy.

 Didn't want to see friends

-Wanted to lay in bed the whole day
+Wanted to lay in bed the whole day.
+It was hard to get up.
+Especially comparing to what I could get done before.

+Firewheel as I wasn't achieving much while it still got worse.

 Blurry mind, this was killing me the most.
 I couldn't think straight.
 I couldn't remember things.
 I couldn't focus on a task for more than 10 minutes.